Found out that the Netflix app for Roku is not working?

 Due to licensing issues, Netflix can face legal actions if users can access movies or TV shows that are not supposed to be available in their regions.

 So, disable your VPN if the Netflix app for Roku is not working.

-Alternatively, you can try using IPVanish if you don’t want to be vulnerable online.
+Alternatively, you can try using PureVPN if you don’t want to be vulnerable online.
 Compared to other services, it works well with Netflix and does not interfere with your connection.

 4. Update Netflix and Roku.

 Netflix releases timely updates on its application to ensure that errors and glitches are being patched and that the platform is well optimized for most devices.
 If you’ve owned your Roku device for quite a while, now is the time to check for updates on its software.

 - On your Roku, open Settings from the home screen.